Cougar boys advance to NECC title

 ALBION — This is what a rivalry is supposed to feel like.

-The Central Noble boys took down Churubusco 63-57 in front of a passionate, sometimes too passionate, crowd on Friday night to advance to tonight’s NECC Tournament championship game against Prairie Heights in Garrett at approximately 7:30 p.m.
+The Central Noble boys took down Churubusco 63-57 in front of a passionate, sometimes too passionate, crowd on Friday night to advance to the NECC Tournament championship game against Prairie Heights.

 “It was a fun atmosphere.
 We knew it was going to be that way,” Central Noble coach John Bodey said.